 What Are The Skin Cancer Risks Of Tanning Skin Underwater?

-Dermatologists recommend that anyone who tans while swimming wear a waterproof sunscreen with SPF 30 or higher every time they enter water over their exposed body parts prior to any extended exposure to sunlight in order to reduce their risk of getting burnt or developing skin cancer.
+Dermatologists recommend that anyone who tans while swimming wear a waterproof sunscreen with SPF 30 or higher every time they enter water over their exposed body parts before any extended exposure to sunlight to reduce their risk of getting burnt or developing skin cancer.